SamuelSwartzberg/flashcardifying_text_temp/ling.md

 #### sound change

 »⟮Sound change⟯« is ⟮＿language change＿⟯ where ⟮c_;the thing that is changing⟯ is ⟮sounds⟯.
-Sound change may be phonetic or phonemic.
+⟮＿Sound change＿⟯ may be ⟮phonetic⟯ or ⟮c_;phonemic⟯.

 #### semantic change

 »⟮Semantic change⟯« is ⟮＿language change＿⟯ of ⟮＿sememe(s)＿⟯ of ⟮a particular ＿lexical unit＿⟯.
 ⟮Semantic change⟯ = ⟮semantic shift⟯ = ⟮semantic drift⟯

-Common types of semantic changes are narrowing/widening, amelioration/pejoration Common types of ⟮Semantic⟯ ⟮change⟯/⟮shift⟯/⟮drift⟯ are ⟮semantic narrowing⟯ (also called ⟮specialization⟯), ⟮semantic widening⟯ (also called ⟮generalization⟯), ⟮amelioration/elevation⟯, ⟮pejoration⟯
+Common types of ⟮＿semantic change＿⟯ are ⟮narrowing/widening⟯, ⟮amelioration/pejoration⟯

 ##### widening/narrowing

 ⟮Semantic widening/narrowing⟯ is commonly abbreviated as ⟮widening/narrowing⟯ ⟮Widening/narrowing⟯ is also known as ⟮generalization/specialization⟯.
-»⟮Widening/narrowing⟯« is the form of ⟮＿semantic change＿⟯ where ⟮＿a lexical unit＿⟯ takes on ⟮＿the sememe＿⟯ of ⟮one of its ⟮＿hyper/hyponyms＿⟯⟯. e.g. assassin: specific order of killers -> any killer; starve: die -> die by lack of food; wife: any woman -> woman to whom one is married
+»⟮Widening/narrowing⟯« is the form of ⟮＿semantic change＿⟯ where ⟮＿a lexical unit＿⟯ takes on ⟮＿the sememe＿⟯ of ⟮one of its ＿hyper/hyponyms＿⟯. e.g. assassin: specific order of killers -> any killer; starve: die -> die by lack of food; wife: any woman -> woman to whom one is married

 ##### amelioration/pejoration

 ⟮amelioration/pejoration⟯ is also known as ⟮elevation/degeneration⟯
-»⟮Amelioration/pejoration⟯« is the form of ⟮＿semantic change＿⟯ where the sememe of a lexical unit becomes more positive/negative. e.g. pretty: sly -> beautiful; knight: servant -> feudal warrior; villain: serf -> evildoer; knave: servant -> rogue
+»⟮Amelioration/pejoration⟯« is the form of ⟮＿semantic change＿⟯ where ⟮＿the sememe＿⟯ of ⟮＿a lexical unit＿⟯ ⟮becomes more positive/negative⟯. e.g. pretty: sly -> beautiful; knight: servant -> feudal warrior; villain: serf -> evildoer; knave: servant -> rogue

 ### why do things change